Guioa semiglauca

-Guioa semiglauca, known as the guioa or wild quince, is a rainforest tree of eastern Australia.
-It grows from Kioloa (35° S) near Batemans Bay in southern New South Wales to Eungella National Park (20° S) in tropical Queensland.
+Guioa semiglauca, known as the guioa or wild quince, is a rainforest tree of eastern Australia It grows from Kioloa (35° S) near Batemans Bay in southern New South Wales to Eungella National Park (20° S) in tropical Queensland.
 It grows in many different types of rainforest, particularly common in regenerating areas and on sand in littoral rainforest.

 Description

-Growing to around 20 metres tall, and 43 cm in diameter, though often seen much smaller than this.
-The outer bark is smooth, often coloured and patterned by various lichens.
-The outer bark is similar to coachwood, however it is more fluted and irregular.
+Guioa semiglauca grows to around 25 m tall and 43 cm in diameter, but it may flower and fruit when only 6 m tall.
+The outer bark is smooth and the trunk is fluted.
+It is similar to coachwood, however it is more fluted and irregular.

-The veiny leaflets are pinnate 5 to 10 cm long.
+The veiny leaflets are pinnate and measure up to 10 cm long.
 The midrib extends beyond the leaf to form a tiny tip.
-Green above, whitish glaucous below.
+They are green above and whitish (glaucous) below.
 The yellow/green flowers form around September to November.
 The fruiting capsule matures from January to May.
 The seeds are oval covered by a thin layer of fleshy aril.
 Fruit eaten by a large variety of birds, including the Australian king parrot.